Summer Project-Based Learning Ideas & Activities

 Summertime is almost here.
 If you’re still trying to come up with ways to keep the kids busy and engaged, have you considered project-based learning (PBL)?
 Although the concept of PBL has been around for well over 100 years, it’s definitely gained popularity in the last few years, and not just in classrooms.
 More and more homeschoolers are making it a part of their routine, and with good reason, PBL offers so many benefits for students.

 Below are a few project-based learning activities you can include as part of your child’s summer learning.
 Not only are they educational, but they are tons of fun, and your kids will enjoy taking on a different kind of project.
-Plus, the skills and information they learn will stay with them well past after the project has been completed.
+Plus, the skills and information they learn will stay with them past after the project has been completed.

 Project-Based Learning Ideas for Elementary School